martins-jean/PostgreSQL-database-design-for-marketing-campaign-data/README.md

 # Marketing Database Design for a Bank

-Authored a Python script that also uses SQL to create the tables needed for a marketing database in PostgreSQL.
+Authored a Python script that also uses SQL syntax to create the tables needed for a marketing database in PostgreSQL.

 ## Project Overview

-In this notebook, I apply your data engineering skills to clean data and design a PostgreSQL database to store information about marketing campaigns run by a bank.
-I modified values, added new features, and considered how data should be stored within a PostgreSQL database efficiently and clearly.
+In this notebook, I applied data engineering skills to clean data and design a PostgreSQL database. <br>
+The objective is to store information about marketing campaigns run by a bank. <br>
+I modified values, added new features, and considered how data should be stored within a PostgreSQL database efficiently and clearly. <br>

 ## Reproducibility Guidelines